🇲🇦Morocco

 Saffron pilaf rice

-The aromatic side that elevates any roast: basmati rice toasted in butter, perfumed with bloomed saffron, finished with toasted almonds and pine nuts.
+The aromatic side that elevates any roast: basmati rice toasted in butter, perfumed with bloomed saffron and cardamom, glossed with a final knob of ghee.
 From the Persian-Turkish heritage of Mediterranean tables.

 This article relays the public teachings of Dr. Diaa Al-Awadi for educational and informative purposes.
 It is not medical advice.
 Consult your physician before any dietary change.
 Legal notice.